-- 1. Complete all general education requirements for the Bachelor of Arts, Bachelor of Business Administration, Bachelor of Ministry, Bachelor of Music, or Bachelor of Science degree. - Complete all course requirements in an approved major field of study or in a concentration.
+1. Complete all general education requirements for the Bachelor of Arts, Bachelor of Business Administration, Bachelor of Ministry, Bachelor of Music, or Bachelor of Science degree.

+- 2. Complete all course requirements in an approved major field of study or in a concentration, including at least two courses designated as writing intensive (WI) courses.
 Majors and concentrations vary with respect to requirements of specific courses and total hours. - 3.
 Complete the last 32 semester hours of credit at Brewton-Parker College - 4.
 Complete at least one-third of the approved program of study requirements at Brewton-Parker College - 5.
-Complete at least 42 semester hours in courses numbered 300 or above (junior- and senior-level credit) - 6.
+Complete at least 42 semester hours in courses numbered 300 or above (junior- and senior- level credit) - 6.
 Maintain a 2.0 cumulative grade point average in all college work; for all courses in the approved program of study, inclusive of any required allied courses; and for all upper-level courses (300 or above) in a major, concentration, minor, or in the B.A. degree in general studies.
 NOTE: individual programs of study are at liberty to require a higher cumulative grade point average; please refer to specific requirements of degree programs elsewhere in this catalog. - 7.
 Satisfactory completion of Chapel and other non-academic requirements. - 8.
-Submission of a Graduation Application to the Office of the Registrar by the first day of classes in Session 2 of the semester in which all degree requirements will be met (please refer to the "Academic Calendar" in the Academic Catalog). - 9.
+Submission of a Graduation Application to the Office of the Registrar by the first day of classes in Session 2 of the semester in which all degree requirements will be met (please refer to the "academic calendar" in the Academic Catalog). - 9.
 Approval by the faculty for graduation. - 10.
 Discharge of all financial obligations to the college.